Mike Huckabee: Media career

+On February 23, 2008, Huckabee appeared on Weekend Update during the 33rd season of Saturday Night Live.

 On June 12, 2008, Fox News announced it was hiring Huckabee as a political commentator and regular contributor to their 2008 American presidential election coverage, in their New York election headquarters.

 Huckabee filled in for Paul Harvey in July 2008.
 A few months later, he signed a deal with ABC Radio Networks (now Cumulus Media Networks) to carry a daily commentary, The Huckabee Report, beginning in January 2009.
 After Harvey's death his show replaced Harvey's broadcasts.
 On April 15, 2015, Huckabee announced that The Huckabee Report would be ending May 1.

 Huckabee hosted a weekend show, Huckabee, on Fox News Channel, which premiered Saturday, September 27, 2008, at 8 PM EST. For six weeks in summer 2010, Fox test-ran The Huckabee Show for the syndicated market; Huckabee was joined by guest co-hosts in the daily spin-off, among them Bob Barker of The Price Is Right fame.
 Huckabee ended on January 3, 2015, so that Huckabee could consider the possibility of running for president.

 On April 2, 2012, Huckabee launched a long-form daily talk show on Cumulus Media Networks, who provide the call-in guests.
 The show, which is targeted at second-tier broadcast stations, features long-form interviews and discussions and airs in the noon to 3 p.m. time slot, directly opposite the market leader in talk radio, The Rush Limbaugh Show.
 On November 27, 2013, Huckabee announced that the show will have its final broadcast on December 12, 2013, stating that he and Cumulus Media mutually decided not to renew the contract.

 In a December 2013 interview, Huckabee stated that he would be launching a news organization in partnership with Christian Media Corp.
 International.

 In October 2017, the Huckabee show was relaunched, now produced by and aired on the Trinity Broadcasting Network.
 The show ended on January 11, 2025, after Huckabee was nominated by President-elect Donald Trump to serve as ambassador to Israel.